-Wales Rally of Great Britain offers so many great memories and epic stories
+Wales Rally of Great Britain Offers Great Memories and Epic Stories

 Wales Rally GB (or Wales Rally of Great Britain), previously known as RAC Rally, is one of the most popular rally events in the world, a part of the FIA World Rally Championship since the formation of the championship in 1973.